-You can enjoy the art of grape stomping, just like European winemakers, at the Hunter Valley Resort.
+At the Hunter Valley Resort, you can enjoy the art of grape stomping, just like European winemakers.
 What more?
 You can get the experience under the open sky, amid a lush green setting.
-Your tour will start with the Hunter Wine Theatre, followed by the “Structure” of wine, where the wine master will take you through some of the Hunter’s best wines.
+Your tour will start with the Hunter Wine Theatre, followed by the “Structure” of wine, where the wine master will take you through some of Hunter’s best wines.
 Finally, you will reach the vineyard, where you can stomp and crush the grapes in large oak barrels.
-The grape stomping experience in this resort takes up to 1 ½ hours and will surely uplift your soul and mind.
+The grape stomping experience in this resort takes up to 1 ½ hour and will surely uplift your soul and mind.

 Charges: A$35 per person (Cost is subject to seasonal grape availability)

 Booking: Must be done a minimum of 24 hours before the arrival date.
-Minimum 10 people are required for the event to take place.
+A minimum of 10 people is required for the event to take place.

 Final note due to Covid restrictions – the above Hunter Valley wineries offered grape stomping experience when we inquire pre-Covid.
 However, the pandemic has changed things around, and highly recommend contacting the above wineries before you head on a Hunter Valle wine tour from Sydney.

-If you would like to book a Hunter Valley wine tour – click here.
+If you would like to book a Hunter Valley tour – click here.